Emu oil

-Emu oil is an oil derived from body fat harvested from certain subspecies of the emu, Dromaius novaehollandiae, a flightless bird indigenous to Australia.
+Emu oil is an oil derived from body fat harvested from certain subspecies of the emu, Dromaius novaehollandiae, a flightless bird indigenous to Australia, and used in Aboriginal and Alternative medicine.

 Unadulterated emu oil can vary widely in colour and viscosity anywhere from an off-white creamy texture to a thin yellow liquid, depending on the diet of the emu and the refining method(s) used.
 Industrially refined emu oil is composed of a minimum of 70% unsaturated fatty acids.
 The largest component is oleic acid, a monounsaturated omega-9 fatty acid.
 Emu oil also contains roughly 20% linoleic acid (an omega-6 fatty acid) and 1–2% linolenic acid (an omega-3 fatty acid).
 Fully refined emu oil has a bland flavour.

 Emu oil has previously been wrongly promoted as a dietary supplement with the claim it can treat a variety of human ailments, including cancer and arthritis.

 Research

-Since 2015 two small human studies have been done, one for use as a skin moisturizer and the other for use as an insect repellent.
+Since 2015 two small human studies have been done, one for use as a skin moisturiser and the other for use as an insect repellent.

 Commercial emu oil supplements are not standardised and vary widely in their potency.
-The U.S. Food and Drug Administration highlighted emu oils in a 2009 article on "How to Spot Health Fraud", pointing out that many "pure emu oil" products are unapproved drugs.
+The US Food and Drug Administration highlighted emu oils in a 2009 article on "How to Spot Health Fraud", pointing out that many "pure emu oil" products are unapproved drugs.